wacncontent/CustomizeTool/removeCommentOutput2/articles/sql-database/sql-database-geo-replication-security-config.md

 >
 >ALTER LOGIN <login name> DISABLE
 >
->DISABLE doesn’t change the password, so you can always enable it if needed.
+>DISABLE doesnât change the password, so you can always enable it if needed.

 ## Set up user access upon termination of a continuous copy relationship
 In the event of failover, the continuous copy relationship must be stopped between the primary and the secondaries.
 For information on this process, see [Recover an Azure SQL Database from an outage](/documentation/articles/sql-database-disaster-recovery).